mad-lab-fau/BioPsyKit/README.md

-# EcgProcessingLib
+# biospykit

-A Python package for ECG data analysis, with special modules for medical and psychological applications.
+A Python package for biopsychological data analysis.

-With this package you have everything you need for a whole ECG data analysis pipeline, consisting of:
+With this package you have everything you need for a whole ECG data analysis pipeline (and more), consisting of:
-* Load ECG data from NilsPod binary (`.bin`) files (requires NilsPodPythonLib: https://mad-srv.informatik.uni-erlangen.de/MadLab/portabilestools/nilspodpythonlib)
+* Load ECG data from NilsPod binary (`.bin`) files (requires NilsPodLib: https://github.com/mad-lab-fau/NilsPodLib)
 * Split data into chunks that will be analyzed separately based on time intervals
 * Perform ECG processing, including:
     * R peak detection (using Neurokit: https://github.com/neuropsychology/NeuroKit)